rkuma183/wilsonmar.github.io/_posts/2017-08-31-selenium-cs.md

 {% include _toc.html %}

 Here is a hands-on tutorial to learn Selenium using the C# language edited in Visual Studio on MacOS.
 This an "immersion" approach as if you just got hired and are looking at a fully developed set of code to modify.

+A lot of thought has gone into sequencing topics here so you learn easier, in less time.

 The pre-requisite to this is the "start from scrach" approach of courses such as the <a target="_blank" href="https://www.udemy.com/selenium-with-c/learn/v4/t/lecture/6745806?start=0">one on Udemy</a> from
 <a target="_blank" href="http://courses.ultimateqa.com/">UltimateQA</a> filmed  2015 by Nikolay Advolodkin (<a target="_blank" href="https://twitter.com/Nikolay_A00">@Nikolay_A00</a>, <a target="_blank" href="https://www.facebook.com/Ultimateqa1">Facebook</a>) and Dr. Tiffany Ford (rhysma@live.com) who teaches C#.